Use the Standard Syntax for More Advanced Searches

 mediaid_view::<mediaid_view>

-This search finds documents within a given Media ID view in Project Data.
+Finds documents within a given Media ID view in Project Data.

 mediaid_view::"outlook journal"